Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: The simple edges and the cut and paste operation

-\begin{Example} Both edges $\{3,4\}$ and $\{5,6\}$ in the basic diagram on the left of the figure below are suitable and their common neighbor is $\{3',6'\}$, while $\{1,2\}$ is not suitable.
-In the center diagram, $\{1,2\}$ and $\{5,6\}$ are suitable since they are of type $S_R$ and $P_L$ respectively.
-In the right diagram, all the simple edges are suitable with common neighbor the leftmost $\lot$.
+\begin{Example} Both edges $\{3,4\}$ and $\{5,6\}$ in the top basic diagram of Figure \ref{suitable}(A) are suitable and their common neighbor is $\{3',6'\}$, while $\{1,2\}$ is not suitable.
+In the diagram in Figure \ref{suitable}(B), $\{1,2\}$ and $\{5,6\}$ are suitable since they are of type $S_R$ and $P_L$ respectively.
+In Figure \ref{suitable}(C) all the simple edges are suitable with common neighbor the leftmost $\locb$.

 \end{Example}